darya-ver/ERSP201819/README.md

     * `Figure 1: Throughput LevelDB.png`: Throughput graph between old and new kernel versions.
     * `Figure 2: Bandwidth LevelDB.png`: Bandwidth graph between old and new kernel versions.
     * `displayGraph.py`: Python file that displays the graph
-    * `displayGraph.pyc`: IDK WHAT THIS DOES BONNIE PLEASE HELP
     * `getLists.py`: Extracts the lists from a text file into a python file.

 * `dataExtraction`: This is where the bulk of the magic happens.